 Maternal & Baby outcomes are much better when Women have Woman Centred, Primary Midwifery-Led, Continuity of Care

-Maternal & Baby outcomes are much better when women have Woman Centred, Primary Midwifery-Led, Continuity of Care.
+Maternal & Baby outcomes are much better when women have Woman or Patient-Centred, Primary Midwifery-Led, Continuity of Care.
 Now that's a mouthful.
 I sometimes struggle to get the whole sentence out in one attempt :-).
 Laughs aside, this is a serious matter.
 So serious, that as a mother who has spent the last 7 years concentrating my working efforts on birth, this to me, is the most pressing and most overlooked issue facing pregnant women today.

 Your iron levels are very important - without sufficient iron, transporting oxygen throughout the body in the needed amounts to sustain a healthy pregnancy is impossible.
-Folate levels are so important, that eating your greens & vegetables on a daily bases has never been more pressing.
-Knowing the size of your baby, how many fingers they have and the sex of your baby may not carry as much relevance from a medical point of view, yet we emphasize these as relevant enough taht all should have access to these services.
+Folate levels are so important, that eating your greens & vegetables on a daily basis has never been more pressing.
+Knowing the size of your baby, how many fingers they have and the sex of your baby may not carry as much relevance from a medical point of view, yet we emphasise these as relevant enough that all should have access to these services.
 But having acceptable outcomes for mother and baby are a must, in my book.
 And the definition of acceptable in today's obstetric world is simply not cutting it.

 A lot of it comes down to Philosophy of Care, as explained in this research paper by Richard Johanson Professor of Obstetrics at the Academic Department of Obstetrics and Gynecology, North Staffordshire Maternity Hospital, Stoke on Trent, et al: Has the medicalisation of childbirth gone too far?
 Their summery points being: